Spacetime dynamics of spinning particles - exact electromagnetic analogies: Equations of motion for spinning pole-dipole particles

-Up until now, the reference worldline $z^{\alpha}(\tau)$, relative to which the moments in Eqs. (\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) above are taken, is still undefined.
+Up until now, the reference worldline $z^{\alpha}(\tau)$, relative to which the moments in Eqs.~(\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) are taken, is still undefined.
 Had we made an exact expansion keeping all the infinite multipole moments as in~\cite{Dixon1970II,Dixon1974III}, such worldline would be \emph{arbitrary.} Herein, however, it must be assumed that it passes through the body (or close enough), so that the pole-dipole approximation is valid; it will be chosen as being prescribed by a suitably defined center of mass of the test particle.
 As discussed in the next section, that is done through a supplementary condition $S^{\alpha\beta}u_{\beta}=0$, for some time-like unit vector field $u^{\alpha}$.
-If $F^{\alpha\beta}=0$ there are 13 unknowns in Eqs. (\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) ($P^{\alpha}$, 3 independent components of $U^{\alpha}$, and 6 independent components of $S^{\alpha\beta}$) for only 10 equations.
-The condition $S^{\alpha\beta}u_{\beta}=0$, for a \emph{definite~} $u^{\alpha}$, closes the system as it kills off 3 components of the angular momentum.
-But in the general case $F^{\alpha\beta}\ne0$ one needs also to give the laws of evolution of $Q^{\alpha\beta}$
+If $F^{\alpha\beta}=0$ there are 13 unknowns in Eqs.~(\ref{eq:ForceDS0})-(\ref{eq:SpinDS0}) ($P^{\alpha}$, 3 independent components of $U^{\alpha}$, and 6 independent components of $S^{\alpha\beta}$) for only 10 equations.
+The condition $S^{\alpha\beta}u_{\beta}=0$, for a \emph{definite~} $u^{\alpha}$, closes the system as it kills off 3 components of $S^{\alpha\beta}$.
+In the general case where $F^{\alpha\beta}\ne0$ one also needs to give the laws of evolution for $\mu^{\alpha\beta}$ and $d^{\alpha}$ in order for the system to be determined, cf.~\cite{Wald et al}.